phillipnunes/devices-clientapp/README.md

 There is an .env file in the root folder changing the default port, to not conflict with the API when running locally.

+There are some tests created for the table component and the filter "type" allows multiple choice.

 ## :cloud: Screen Shots

 #### Home page: